Wang Guangmei: Early years

 Wang Guangmei was born in 1921 in Beijing.
 She grew up in a distinguished and prominent Chinese family.
 Her father, Wang Zhichang (also known as Wang Huaiqing), was a government minister and a diplomat, having taught at Tianjin Women's Normal College after graduating from the Commerce Department at Waseda University in Japan.
 He later served in various government roles during the warlord period (1912–27), including head of the Bureau of Industry and Commerce in the Ministry of Agriculture and Commerce, and as acting minister of Agriculture and Commerce during the warlord period.
 Sources vary on his positions, with some saying he was an officer in the Beijing Police, and others that he headed the Bureau of Mining in the Ministry of Agriculture and Mining.
 Wang's mother came from a wealthy Tianjin family and graduated from Tianjin Women's Normal College.
 Wang was one of ten siblings: her eldest brother died at an early age and two elder brothers lived overseas, while the remaining six siblings all joined the CCP and became prominent in various fields.

 Wang studied French, Russian, and English, becoming fluent in all three.
-She attended Furen University in Beijing, studying optics and cosmic rays.
+She studied at an American mission school during her youth and later attended Furen University in Beijing, studying optics and cosmic rays.
 Wang Guangmei was the first woman in China to earn a graduate degree in atomic physics.
 After completing her MA at Furen, she received offers for doctoral programs at Stanford and the University of Chicago.